jeromeetienne/learningthreejs.com/source/_posts/2013-07-10-how-to-do-a-procedural-city-in-100lines.markdown

 We use some clever trick *"using vertexColor for ambient occlusion"*.
 Then we *"merge all buildings to make a city"*, thus the whole city may be drawn in a single draw call.
-At the end we details the *"procedural generation of building’s texture"*.
+At the end we detail the *"procedural generation of building’s texture"*.

 Ok so let's get started!!